Jacqui Irwin: 2021-2022 session

-During Irwin’s fourth term in the Assembly she continued to author landmark legislation into law.
+During Irwin’s fourth term in the Assembly, she continued to author landmark legislation into law.
 With support from Attorney General Rob Bonta, Irwin created new rules for online charitable giving providing protections for donors and nonprofits using website like GoFundMe, PayPal Giving Fund, and other online platforms.

 Irwin also worked to protect the elderly from hospice fraud by prohibiting incentive payments, a problem highlighted by investigative journalism by the Los Angeles Times.
 She partnered with County Clerks to make permanent Californian’s ability to request vital records (e.g. birth, marriage, death certificates) online, rather than visit offices in person.

+2023-2024 session

+Irwin, who has a background in the tech industry, has pushed for legislature to require artificial intelligence companies to disclose training data.

 Personal life

-Irwin married Jon Irwin, a corporate executive, in 1986, and has three children.
-After her efforts to amend provisions of the California Consumer Privacy Act in 2019, which passed unanimously through the Legislature and were signed by the Governor, she received criticism for possible conflicts of interest based on her husband's position as COO of Ring.
-Irwin claimed that she consults with the Assembly's ethics officer on any potential conflicts of interest.